Fudgy chocolate brownie

 This recipe makes the best, fudgiest brownie ever.
-We used to serve it at the restaurant still warm from the oven, with vanilla ice cream.
+Serve it still warm from the oven, with vanilla ice cream.
 You need a good quality chocolate, something really dark.
 There is no vanilla essence, and even the nuts are optional; if you don't want them getting in the way, just omit them.
-The best thing about this brownie is that it keeps its texture and crumbly nature when stored in an air-tight container.
+The best thing about this brownie is that it keeps its texture and crumbly nature when stored in an airtight container.

 (You can click on ingredients to see more related recipes)